James Toney: Return to cruiserweight

+Return to heavyweight

-On April 7, 2012 Toney fought Bobby Gunn and won by a fifth round stoppage due to a hand injury sustained by Gunn.
+On April 7, 2012, Toney fought Bobby Gunn and won by a fifth round stoppage due to a hand injury sustained by Gunn.
 This was recognized as a world title by the International Boxing Union, a minor boxing organization.

 Toney travelled to Australia in April 2013 to face Lucas Browne for the WBF heavyweight title.
 Toney lost the fight by wide unanimous decision.
 Seven months later on November 14, Toney travelled to London, England to compete in the heavyweight Prizefighter Series held at the famous York Hall venue.
 It was a special UK vs USA tournament with six fighters facing off in three round bouts.
-In the quarter final, Toney faced English journeyman Matt Legg, and won by TKO in the third round, advancing to the semi finals.
-In the semi final, he faced fellow American Jason Gavern and lost by majority decision, and was eliminated from the tournament.
+In the quarter-final, Toney faced English journeyman Matt Legg, and won by TKO in the third round, advancing to the semi-finals.
+In the semi-final, he faced fellow American Jason Gavern and lost by majority decision, and was eliminated from the tournament.

-Toney's final bout came on May 13, 2017 at the age of 48.
+Toney's final bout came on May 13, 2017, at the age of 48.
 He defeated Mike Sheppard by sixth round stoppage; winning the WBF heavyweight title.
 After a career spanning 29 years and 92 professional bouts, Toney has confirmed he is officially retired.

+Exhibition bout

+Toney made a comeback to the ring at age 55 on November 11, 2023, when he fought 59-year-old Donovan Ruddock, a former top ranked heavyweight contender, in Kingston, Jamaica.
+The fight went all six rounds and was scored a draw, with the first two rounds being a standard three minutes, while the later four were shortened to two minutes.
+Both men were criticized for their lousy athletic appearances and sluggish slow pace, as both were clearly showing their senior age.
+Nevertheless, the fight went the distance.

-Boxing style
+Fighting style

-Toney is well known for his "old school" or "throwback" style of boxing, which consisted of frequent head movement and shoulder rolls to avoid punches, as well as his ability to fight off the ropes using slick upper body movement and in-fighting.
+Toney is well known for his "old school" or "throwback" crab style of boxing, which consisted of frequent head movement and shoulder rolls to avoid punches, as well as his ability to fight off the ropes using slick upper body movement and in-fighting.
 As such, he is said to have possessed a very high ring IQ.
 Although Toney was considered a defensive fighter by many, he still applied pressure to his opponents and usually forced his style against them; in some ways he could be considered a defensive pressure fighter.
 Because of his experience, defensive skills and extremely durable chin, he was never stopped in his 29-year professional career and was rarely knocked down.